shrutimhr16/Sentiment-Based-Recommendation-System/README.md

 # Steps to be performed :

-1-Exploratory data analysis
+1. Exploratory data analysis
-2-Data cleaning
+2. Data cleaning
-3-Text preprocessing
+3. Text preprocessing
-4-Feature extraction: In order to extract features from the text data, you may choose from any of the methods, including bag-of-words, TF-IDF vectorization or word embedding.
+4. Feature extraction: In order to extract features from the text data, you may choose from any of the methods, including bag-of-words, TF-IDF vectorization or word embedding.

 Training a text classification model: You need to build at least three ML models.
 You then need to analyse the performance of each of these models and choose the best model.
 At least three out of the following four models need to be built (Do not forget, if required, handle the class imbalance and perform hyperparameter tuning.).
 1. Logistic regression